HOA Meeting Minutes Template

 How long should the HOA maintain its meeting minutes?

 An HOA board must maintain their meeting minutes register indefinitely as part of their official records.
-Check your own local and state laws as to how long your HOA is required to keep meeting minutes records.
+Check your local and state laws to determine how long your HOA must keep records of meeting minutes.